 Ilan went on to become a Finalist of both the Documentary category and the Portrait Classic category in the 2015 Iris Awards by the New Zealand Institute of Professional Photography.
 Wittenberg then won the prestigious honour: 2015 Auckland Photographer of the Year and became a Fellow of the Photographic Society of New Zealand.

-Ilan is an active judge in photo competitions by the Photographic Society of NZ as well as by the NZ Institute of Professional Photography.
-He is also a committee member of the Auckland branch of the NZIPP.
+Ilan is a judge in photo competitions run by D-Photo Magazine, the Photographic Society of NZ and the NZ Institute of Professional Photography.
+He is NZIPP 2015, 2016, 2018, 2020 & 2021 Auckland Photographer of the year.
+Ilan has a B.Sc. degree in Industrial Engineering and an M.B.A. in Information Technology.